AstroTechies/astroneermodding/docs/guides/faq.rst

 Once these mappings are imported and then selected in the top-right of the UAssetGUI menu, you can select any export and choose the Utils -> Dump serializable properties... option.
 This option dumps and opens a .txt file containing all of the valid properties (and their types) that can be specified for the currently selected export.

+These mappings are not required to parse assets for Astroneer (although they are required to parse assets for many other games, including almost all UE5 games), but providing UAssetGUI with a copy of these mappings does have additional benefits, including the ability to dump extra metadata and provide resolution for rare ambiguous serialization.

 Why is this export missing some properties?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You are likely observing "delta serialization," where the Unreal Engine deliberately omits serializable properties that have not been changed from their default values.
 This means that any available property that is not specified is automatically set to its default value.

-To set your own value for a property that was not written due to delta serialization, simply add a new row to the export containing the correct name, type, and desired value(s).
+To set your own value for a property that was not written due to delta serialization, simply directly add a new row to the export containing the correct name, type, and desired value(s).
 See the answer to the "How can I get a list of properties that are available in some export?" question for more information on how you can determine the name and type of available properties.
 You do not need to manually specify the ArrayIndex, Serial Offset, or IsZero fields when creating a new row in UAssetGUI.

 How can I change every instance of a string within an asset?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^